timelapseplus/VIEW-documentation/source/includes/_cameras.md

 ## Sony Alpha (USB)

+There are two groups of Sony cameras, the 1st and second generation ones and the new 3rd generation cameras (A7rIII, A9, A7III).
+The 3rd generation cameras allow the RAW images to be kept on the camera allowing much faster performance via USB.

+There have been reports that not all micro-USB cables work with Sony cameras, so if it fails to connect, try a different USB cable.
+The new USB-C cables are a much more secure option on the cameras the support it.

+### 1st and 2nd generation Sony Alphas

+This includes the A6000, A6300, A6500, A7, A7r, A7s, A7rII, A7sII, A7II.

-Sony cameras can work well, but there are several things that the VIEW currently does not enforce but must be set in the camera for it to work.
+1st and 2nd generation Sony cameras can work well, but there are several things that the VIEW currently does not enforce but must be set in the camera for it to work.

-There have been reports that not all USB cables work with Sony cameras, so if it fails to connect, try a different USB cable.

 Setup the following on the camera: